 Thinking Like a Customer, Acting Like a Business Owner

-Monitoring the ever-changing consumer behaviour and search patterns on Google as well as other search engines or social media platforms is key to understanding the latest consumer trends.
-Take for instance the rise of voice search, or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates to oldies such as email marketing.
+Monitoring the ever-changing consumer behaviour and search patterns on Google and other search engines or social media platforms is key to understanding the latest consumer trends.
+Take, for instance, the rise of voice search or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates to oldies such as email marketing.

 Noting Social Media Trends and Language